z33pX/Bot-Development-Kit/README.md

 4) `source venv/bin/activate` When you see the `(venv) ~/...` in your cli you don't have to do this
 5) `python main.py`

-Which Exchanges And Markets Are Supportet?
+Which Exchanges And Markets Are Supported?
 -
 It's using the [**ccxt**](https://github.com/ccxt/ccxt) library.
 To find out which markets and exchanges are supported do the following: